oneeve8/kobble-data/content/feamber.md

 Is consciousness of the mind or beyond the mind?

-Or a collaborative work of consciousness agreement.
+Perhaps this realm is a collaborative work of consciousness agreement.

 Carl Jung spoke of the collective unconscious.